katzenpost/docs/drafts/mix_plugin_subscription.rst

       Plaintext []byte
   }

+The SURBCount field MUST be 1 or greater.
+If SURBCount is 0 then the packet will be dropped without further processing.

-4. Coammnds sent between katzenpost and application plugins
+4. Commands sent between katzenpost and application plugins
 ===========================================================

 On the server side, these commands are to be sent in CBOR messages over a UNIX domain socket.
 On the client side, that may be the case in the future, but for now we're assuming applications will run in the same process as the katzenpost client so regular function calls are used instead.
+The following describes the API abstractions and NOT specific serialized commands.

 Client-side
 -----------